Tsubashi/bloodstar-clocktica/bloodstar.xyz/setup.md

     - [Visual Studio Keymap](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)
 5. For debugging I just press F12 in Firefox or Chrome.
 Firefox is expecially nice for live-editting css because it has that 'changes' tab to keep track of what you did.
 Chrome seems to do a little better at showing source-mapped callstacks.

-## pushing changes

-Due to the security changes in bitbucket, it seems I now have to do it like this:

-1. open Git Bash
-2. cd to this directory
-3. `eval $(ssh-agent)`
-4. `git push origin`

 ## How project was initialized

 Initial setup was done like this. **(DO NOT do this with an already set-up project)**